TAbdiukov/extract/class.md

 * Less than 32, then it is a Mach-O header
 	* Therefore, Mach-O necessitates `00 00 00 XX` syntax
 * Greater or equal to 32, then it is a Java class header
-	* Since Java class's second-from-the-start set of 4 bytes has to be `00 XX 00 XX`, either the second byte has to be greater than 0, or the fourth byte has to be greater than 32,
+	* Since Java class's second-from-the-start set of 4 bytes must be `00 XX 00 XX`, either the second byte must be greater than 0, or the fourth byte must be greater than 32,
 * Anything else: invalid case

 ##### And even before 2022 – Aug 2020